jmhupanen/mean-project/README.md

-# Software Development Skills | Juho Hupanen 0526260
+# MEAN Stack project

-This repo contains course work and project for course Software Develoopment Skills.
+This repo contains course work and project for course Software Development Skills.

 ## How to run the project